-New for 2020: All Fells Forest Camp registrants for our Summer 2020 sessions will now receive a complimentary “Family”-level Friends of the Fells membership (new or renewal)!
+All Fells Forest Camp registrants for our Summer 2021 sessions will now receive a complimentary ‘family’-level Friends of the Fells membership (new or renewal)!
 See our Membership section below for more information!

 All forest program activities are customized to address the age, aptitude, and interest of participants.
-We take shelter indoors in the case of heavy rain or lightning, but children otherwise spend the entire time outdoors exploring the trails of the Fells, Spot Pond, and the adjacent forest.
+We take shelter indoors in the case of heavy rain or lightning, but children otherwise spend the entire time outdoors exploring the trails of the Fells and the adjacent forests.
 This place-based, rain-or-shine approach to education lets children connect meaningfully with our shared environment.

 Our instructors will utilize positive reinforcement to help children build respect for themselves, their peers, and for every living thing they encounter in the forest.
 To help them build this respect as well as effective communication skills, social skills, and empathy, we will present the children with the following Rules for Kindness:

 - No hitting, grabbing, pushing, or name-calling.
 Our programming has a zero tolerance policy for this type of behavior.

 - Share and take turns.
 No one monopolizes a game, an activity, or any natural treasures to be found in the Fells.